-You have asked our opinion concerning the federal income tax matters pertaining to Simon Property Group, Inc. (the "Company") in connection with the Registration Statement on Form S-3 (File No. 333-99409) of the Company (the "Registration Statement") filed with the Securities and Exchange Commission (the "Commission").
+You have asked our opinion concerning the federal income tax matters pertaining to Simon Property Group, Inc. (the "Company") in connection with the Registration Statement on Form S-3 (File No. 333-119882) (the "Registration Statement") filed with the Securities and Exchange Commission (the "Commission").
 The Registration Statement relates to shares of the Company's common stock to be sold from time to time by the selling stockholders named therein.
 All capitalized terms used herein have their respective meanings set forth in the Registration Statement unless otherwise stated.

-In rendering the opinions expressed herein, we have examined the Registration Statement and all amendments to date, the organizational documents of the Company, the Seventh Amended and Restated Agreement of Limited Partnership of Simon Property Group, L.P. (the "Operating Partnership"), and such other documents, records and instruments as we have deemed necessary in order to enable us to render the opinions expressed herein.
+In rendering the opinions expressed herein, we have examined the Registration Statement and all amendments to date, the organizational documents of the Company, the Seventh Amended and Restated Agreement of Limited Partnership of Simon Property Group, L.P. (the "Operating Partnership"), including an Amended and Restated Supplement thereto dated as of October 14, 2004, and such other documents, records and instruments as we have deemed necessary in order to enable us to render the opinions expressed herein.

-In our examination of documents, we have assumed, with your consent, (i) that all documents submitted to us are authentic originals, or if submitted as photocopies, that they faithfully reproduce the originals thereof; (ii) that all representations and statements set forth in such documents are true and correct; (iii) that any representation or statement made as a belief or made "to the knowledge of," or similarly qualified is correct and accurate without such qualification; and (iv) that the Company, the Operating Partnership, the Management Companies (as defined in the representation letter described in the following paragraph), the Subsidiary Partnerships (also as defined in such letter) and all other entities described in such letter at all times will be organized and operated in accordance with the terms of such documents.
+In our examination of documents, we have assumed, with your consent, (i) that all documents submitted to us are authentic originals, or if submitted as photocopies, that they faithfully reproduce the originals thereof; (ii) that all representations and statements set forth in such documents are true and correct; (iii) that any representation or statement made as a belief or made "to the knowledge of," or similarly qualified is correct and accurate without such qualification; and (iv) that the Company, the Operating Partnership, and the Subsidiary Partnerships (as defined in the representation letter described in the following paragraph), and all other entities described in such letter, at all times will be organized and operated in accordance with the terms of such documents.

-For purposes of rendering the opinions expressed herein, we also have assumed, with your consent, the accuracy of the representations as to matters of fact contained in the letter from the Company to us which relate to the ownership and operation of the Company, Retail Property Trust, the Operating Partnership and the Management Companies.
+For purposes of rendering the opinions expressed herein, we also have assumed, with your consent, the accuracy of the representations as to matters of fact contained in the letter from the Company to us which relate to the ownership and operation of the Company, Retail Property Trust, Chelsea Property Group, Inc., Simon Kravco LLC and the Operating Partnership.